 Investigation records

-During our investigations records are collected from third parties, for example medical notes from healthcare providers.
+During our investigations, records are collected from third parties, for example medical notes from healthcare providers.

 Interviews

-We may interview the family members, people who have power of attorney, NHS staff engaged in the provision of care and/or any other person that we think is relevant for the purposes of carrying out the investigation.
+We may interview family members, people who have power of attorney, NHS staff engaged in the provision of care and/or any other person that we think is relevant for the purposes of carrying out the investigation.

-NHS staff engaged in the provision of care are interviewed on the basis that we process their information in the performance of a task carried out in the public interest or in the exercise of official authority vested in MNSI.
+Staff engaged in the provision of care are interviewed on the basis that we process their information in the performance of a task carried out in the public interest or in the exercise of official authority vested in MNSI.

-NHS staff are encouraged to speak in confidence with us to allow for a more candid view of events to be shared.
+Staff are encouraged to speak in confidence with us to allow for a more candid view of events to be shared.
 On this basis it is far more likely the interview will reveal underlying systemic reasons that lead to patient harm occurring.

 Interviews often describe the provision of care and the relationships between the family and healthcare professional during a given period.